-3.5.9 Grantee Proposed Use of Funds
+3.5.10 Grantee Proposed Use of Funds

 The City of Lake Charles' initial analysis indicated unmet need in all three core recovery categories of housing, infrastructure, and economic development.
-Through this analysis, the City determined that the largest recovery need is for economic development and affordable housing.
+Through this analysis, the City determined that the largest recovery need is for economic development, public facilities construction focusing on emergency preparedness and response that strengthen the Community Lifelines, and affordable housing.
 To reflect these findings, this initial Action Plan allocates the largest portion of funding to improve the non-profit social safety net, increase workforce development, improve future disaster response for survivors, and provide additional affordable housing for the specifically vulnerable elderly LMI population.
 Fortunately, other State- and federally-funded programs are also currently addressing these components of the storm recovery.